webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 Pixel coordinates are specified by the edges of pixels.
 The values provided to the fragment shader are the coordinates of the center of the pixel

-If the texture we were drawing to was 3x2 pixels in size these we be the coordinate.
+If the texture we were drawing to was 3x2 pixels in size these would be the coordinate.

 <div class="webgpu_center"><img src="resources/webgpu-pixels.svg" style="width: 500px;"></div>